- Written by Dr.Mehmet Demircioglu

 Also avoid trying to correct fatigue with repeated coffee or energy drinks.
 A usual small coffee may be acceptable for many patients, but high caffeine intake after a long flight can worsen palpitations, anxiety, dehydration, and poor sleep.
 The same distinction applies to coffee on the morning of hair transplant surgery.
 A routine habit is different from overuse.

-Travel details the clinic needs before the procedure
+Travel details the clinic should know before the procedure

-Flight length, landing time, sleep quality, blood pressure history, regular medications, alcohol use, nicotine use, caffeine intake, and anything taken to sleep or calm down should be clear before the procedure.
+Flight length, landing time, sleep quality, blood pressure history, regular medications, alcohol use, nicotine use, caffeine intake, and anything taken to sleep or settle anxiety should be clear before the procedure.
 This information is not used to judge you.
-It is used to protect the procedure.
+It is used to protect the surgical day.

 It also matters whether you are traveling alone.
 If you are tired, anxious, and alone, you may need simpler instructions and more support around transport, hotel rest, and first washing.
 If you are coming without a companion, the practical side of traveling alone to Turkey for a hair transplant needs the same seriousness as the medical schedule.

 Caffeine, alcohol, and sleep aids can each make travel fatigue more complicated when they are used without medical judgment.
-Caffeine may help alertness during the day, but too much caffeine before consultation can worsen anxiety, pulse awareness, and sleep loss.
+A normal small coffee is different from several espressos, energy drinks, or pre workout caffeine after a sleepless flight.
 Alcohol may make you feel sleepy, but it can disrupt sleep quality and worsen dehydration.
 Sleep aids can help some prescribed users, but new or undisclosed use before surgery is unsafe.

 You do not need to arrive perfectly rested.
 You do need to arrive clear, accurate, and medically stable.
 If you drank alcohol during travel, say so.
 If you used a sleeping tablet, say so.
 If you took anxiety medication, say so.
 With alcohol before a hair transplant, even a few drinks close to surgery can matter.